-CE is learning that contributes to the maintenance of Competency in Registrants' practices and helps them fulfill their present or future roles more effectively.
-CE comes in many forms, from courses to seminars, from participation on technical committees to attending conference workshops, and from self-directed study to mentorship.
+CE comes in many forms, from courses to seminars, from participation on technical committees to attending conference workshops, and from selfdirected study to mentorship.

 Competency is defined as the ability to perform the tasks and roles of an occupational category to the recognized standard expected by employers and the community at large.
 Registrants have a professional responsibility to develop and maintain their knowledge and skills to ensure Competency throughout their careers.